Calendar UI Design Component Inspiration

 Calendar UI design Inspiration

-Meeting Modal Creator by Michael Parulski – This first one has some gorgeous animations for the interactions, and I enjoy the dark-mode style as well.
+• Meeting Modal Creator by Michal Parulski – This first one has some gorgeous animations for the interactions, and I enjoy the dark-mode style as well.
 It’s a nice example of another scenario where calendars need to be used: for planning.
 A small (and nice) detail in this design is how it shows the user on what dates there already are events scheduled, and what color they have.

-Date Picker Dona App by Jakub Antalik – This is a quite simple date picker/calendar, but it’s very clear and has some interesting UI details.
+• Date Picker Dona App by Jakub Antalik – This is a quite simple date picker/calendar, but it’s very clear and has some interesting UI details.
 For example, Jakub has placed quick choices on the top bar “Today / Tomorrow / In 2 days”.
 When applied in the right contexts, such shortcuts can really elevate the user experience.
+Another detail I enjoy with this design is the inner-shadow on the selected state (if you look closely), which reminds me of Google’s material design.
+It also has a very soft shadow below it.
+I also really like the low-opacity blue border on the hovered state.

-Free Date Picker Figma Component by Orman Clark – This is a free calendar UI kit in Figma (link), that is responsive, is built with auto layout, components, variants, and light and dark mode.
+• Free Date Picker Figma Component by Orman Clark – This is a free calendar UI kit in Figma (link), that is responsive, is built with auto layout, components, variants, and light and dark mode.
 Awesome work by Orman, and so nice that he’s sharing it for free!

-Dashboard Meeting by DStudio – This is another example of a calendar UI component that includes more features than date-picking.
+• Dashboard Meeting by DStudio – This is another example of a calendar UI component that includes more features than date-picking.
 This calendar focuses on using a calendar to display planned events.
 It’s interesting because it displays both events that only take place during one day, as well as events that span over multiple days.

 Here’s a couple of other UI date pickers and calendars with beautiful visual design

-Afshin T2Y
+• Afshin T2Y

-An interesting behind-the-scene of building a date-picker – I can relate to how much work sometimes needs to be done on creating the right paddings, margins, components, responsiveness, and auto-layouts.
+• Emiliano CiceroAn interesting behind-the-scene of building a date-picker – I can relate to how much work sometimes needs to be done on creating the right paddings, margins, components, responsiveness, and auto-layouts.

 Thanks for reading!
 I hope this was helpful to you.